rancher/docs/content/rancher/v2.x/en/concepts/clusters/cluster-providers/_index.md

 ## Imported Clusters

-Users can existing Kubernetes cluster into Rancher.
+Users can import an existing Kubernetes cluster into Rancher.
 Rancher does not automate the provisioning, scaling, and upgrade of imported Kubernetes clusters.
 All other cluster management, policy management, and workload management capabilities of Rancher apply to imported clustered.